arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - The 10/100 Ethernet physical interface is directly connected to the internal Ethernet MAC and provides full duplex communication with automatic *MDIX* support.
   - The *Wake-On-Lan* functionality allows the reduction of power consumption when the board is in sleep mode.

-### USB-A connector
+### USB-A Connector
   - Transfer rates of up to 480 Mbps.
   - It can be used both as a host and as a device.
   - ESD protection.

-### Half Speed micro-USB Portenta half-speed USB is connected to the micro-USB connector
+### Half Speed Micro-USB Portenta Half-speed USB is Connected to the Micro-USB Connector
   - Useful to program the Portenta board via a micro-usb cable.
   - It can be used to power the Portenta board while the 24V power supply is off.
   - ESD protection.